-Harold Weintraub was a Member of the Basic Sciences Division of Fred Hutchinson from 1978 until his death from cancer in 1995 at the age of 49.
+Harold Weintraub was a Member of the Basic Sciences Division of Fred Hutch from 1978 until his death from cancer in 1995 at the age of 49.
 A creative intellect, Hal contributed profoundly to our understanding of the molecular biology of development.

 From his early work on the structure of the eukaryotic chromosome to the recent identification of genes capable of eliciting an entire program of cellular differentiation, Hal repeatedly identified important problems in biology and solved them in an elegant fashion.
 For those fortunate enough to have shared Hal's enthusiasm for science or to have been touched by his humanity, his premature death was an immeasurable loss.